ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 A name //PICKER// `'<name>'` matches at most one object member value.

-Applying the `quoted-member-name` to an object value in its input nodelist, it string is required to select the corresponding member value.
+Applying the `quoted-member-name` to an object value in its input nodelist, its string is required to match the corresponding member value.
 In contrast to JSON,
 the JSONPath syntax allows strings to be enclosed in _single_ or _double_ quotes.